-The minimum earnings for contribution purposes are equal to the legal minimum wage.
-The legal monthly minimum wage is 28,460 CFA francs.
+The minimum earnings for contribution calculation purposes are equal to the legal minimum wage.

 Contributions are paid monthly by employers with 10 or more employees or quarterly by employers with 1 to 9 employees.

 Government: None; contributes as an employer for public-sector employees who are not civil servants.